Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-Eagle Bancorp Montana is not a large company by global standards.
-It has a market capitalization of US$103m, which means it wouldn't have the attention of many institutional investors.
-Taking a look at our data on the ownership groups (below), it's seems that institutions own shares in the company.
-Let's take a closer look to see what the different types of shareholder can tell us about EBMT.
+Eagle Financial Bancorp is a smaller company with a market capitalization of US$24m, so it may still be flying under the radar of many institutional investors.
+Our analysis of the ownership of the company, below, shows that institutions own shares in the company.
+Let's take a closer look to see what the different types of shareholder can tell us about EFBI.

-What Does The Institutional Ownership Tell Us About Eagle Bancorp Montana?
+What Does The Institutional Ownership Tell Us About Eagle Financial Bancorp?

 Most consider insider ownership a positive because it can indicate the board is well aligned with other shareholders.
 However, on some occasions too much power is concentrated within this group.

-Our information suggests that insiders maintain a significant holding in Eagle Bancorp Montana, Inc..
-Insiders own US$10m worth of shares in the US$103m company.
-This may suggest that the founders still own a lot of shares.
-You can click here to see if they have been buying or selling.
+Our information suggests that insiders maintain a significant holding in Eagle Financial Bancorp, Inc..
+Insiders own US$4.0m worth of shares in the US$24m company.
+It is great to see insiders so invested in the business.
+It might be worth checking if those insiders have been buying recently.

 General Public Ownership

 The general public -- mostly retail investors -- own 64% of Eagle Financial Bancorp .
 This size of ownership gives retail investors collective power.
 They can and probably do influence decisions on executive compensation, dividend policies and proposed business acquisitions.

 While it is well worth considering the different groups that own a company, there are other factors that are even more important.